 After years of being home schooled by hippie parents, Emerson is enrolled at his local high school.
 The intelligent and androgynous youth confounds his classmates and captures the attention...
 See full summary »

 Jeff is taking care of everything Mark left behind when he died in an accident.
 Mark was about to have a visitor, Andrea, an Italian guy he met online.
 Jeff and Andrea have the chance to share memories of the Mark they knew while getting to know each other.

 Adam Neal Smith,

 Nick Guest (Dan Stevens) comes to London to live with his college friend's family, the Feddens.
 A short stay becomes permanent, and Nick positions himself in the family's plentiful lives of parties and politics during the Thatcher years.
 Over the course of three episodes spanning four years in the mid eighties, we follow Nick's two homosexual love affairs in a time of promiscuity and carelessness, until the A.I.D.S. crisis, and a bout of scandal, threaten life as he has come to know it.Written by

 Peter Brandt Nielsen

-The Henry James novel that Nick and Wani try to turn into a film is "The Spoils of Poynton" from 1897.
-The producer they meet with complain about the story's unhappy ending and the name of the main character, Fleda Vetch.
+The Henry James novel that Nick (Dan Stevens) and Wani (Alex Wyndham) try to turn into a movie is "The Spoils of Poynton" from 1897.
+The producer with whom they meet complains about the story's unhappy ending and the name of the main character, Fleda Vetch.
 See more »

 Was this review helpful to you?